jrc9designstudio/statamic-getdem/readme.md

 Lets you filter collection entries by multiple taxonomies as get params that may or may not exist.

 ## Installation
-Rename the folder GoogleAnalytics and copy it to your site/addons folder
+Rename the folder Getdem and copy it to your site/addons folder

 ## URL format
 ```